zenorocha/zenorocha.com/articles/the-two-types-of-quality.md

 ---
 title: The two types of quality
-description: "The Japanese define quality in two ways — atarimae hinshitsu and miryokuteki hinshitsu.
-Understanding the difference between them is the key to building products that users love."
+description: 'The Japanese define quality in two ways — atarimae hinshitsu and miryokuteki hinshitsu.
+Understanding the difference between them is the key to building products that users love.'
 image: /static/img/posts/quality.jpg
-date: "2022-08-04"
+date: '2022-08-04'
 ---

 The Japanese define quality in two ways: